 A review of the hydrogeologic literature indicated that the Navarro and Midway Groups do not yield water to wells in Bexar County.
-However, recent studies by the U.S. Geological Survey at Kelly Air Force Base and Medina Base include the Navarro Group of Late Cretaceous age, the Midway Group and Uvalde Gravel of Tertiary age, and the Leona Formation and fluviatile terrace deposits of Quaternary age.
-The hydrologic investigation revealed that the Navarro and Midway Groups are not known to yield water to wells in Bexar County.
-Each stream-terrace deposit of the Leona Formation and the fluviatile terrace deposits are separate water-bearing units.
-At Lackland Air Force Base, shallow ground water was determined to be present in the Leona Formation and the flow probably is toward Leon Creek.
+However, recent studies by the U.S. Geological Survey at Kelly Air Force Base indicate that the uppermost beds of the Navarro Group can be saturated but yield little or no water to wells.
+Each stream terrace deposit of the Leona Formation and the fluviatile terrace deposits are separate water-bearing units.
+At Lackland Air Force Base, shallow ground water is present in the Leona Formation and the flow probably is toward Leon Creek.
 At Medina Base, the fluviatile terrace deposits are present along both banks of Medio Creek and probably are separate water-bearing units.
 Furthermore, ground-water flow in each of these units probably is toward Medio Creek.
 The Uvalde Gravel, present only at and west of Medina Base, is not a source of shallow ground water.
 However, during periods of precipitation, the formation can readily absorb precipitation and surface runoff.
-Water drains quickly through the formation because of its topographic position and substantial hydraulic conductivity.
+Water drains quickly through the formation because of its topographically high position and substantial hydraulic conductivity.

 Additional publication details